About the Department

 - Enrichment reading initiatives such as the Carnegie Shadowing and Cheshire Schools’ Book Quiz.

-- Talks and workshops from visiting writers.
+- Talks and workshops from visiting authors, poets and academics.

 - Enrichment trips to writing workshops at the John Rylands Library at the University of Manchester.